Days 1 to 6: Saturday 13th March to Thursday 18th March 2021

 What I Actually Practised

 The first 6 days were mostly a time of experimentation and discovery for me.

-I didn’t document anything properly because I wasn’t intending on making this experience a “thing”.
+I didn’t document anything properly because I didn’t intend to make this experience a “thing”.
 During the first day or two, I do remember playing around with all of the chords and various ways of playing and changing between them.
 I also played around with single-note stuff, as well as picking and strumming.

 On the second or third day, I decided that Em and G was the best place to start for me, and the D chord soon followed after.
 On day 6, I took a little video of my progress where I’m demonstrating these three chords.

 I decided to learn the 3-finger G rather than the 4-finger G as it was an easier place to start.
-I also decided to learn the Em with fingers 2 and 3 rather than fingers than 1 and 2, because this would help condition my fingers better for playing the E and Am further down the line.
+I also decided to learn the Em with fingers 2 and 3 rather than fingers 1 and 2, because this would help condition my fingers better for playing the E and Am further down the line.

 Total Practice Time During The First 6 Days

 Probably around 1 hour and 30 minutes.
 Although this is an estimate of around 15 minutes a day.

 At the end of the first 6 days, I felt as though I’d learned a lot about being in the shoes of a complete beginner, and a lot about what I found were really effective methods of learning (at least for me).